Morris-Wei/CryptologyProjectDesign/README.md

 # CryptologyProjectDesign
-This project is one of implementation of requirements which were published as homework of DB086008
+This project is one of implementation of requirements which were published as homework of DB086008("cryptology and security protocal")